 Individuals attending Private School, Church School, or Private Tutoring Program

 1. Student must present notarized letter from his/her parent or legal guardian naming the school, providing the drop-out date, and stating the student has dropped out of school, and has permission to be administered the GED Test (Parental Permission Form).
+Evidence of withdrawal from school must be included.

 The test costs $30 for each subject area, or a total of $120.
 Retests are available for $10 per section for the first 2 times.
 After three (3) total tries, the price resets to $30 per section.
 Examinees may schedule tests separately and only take the subjects they are prepared for.